MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-telemetry.md

 ### ASDK and Multi-Node: enable or disable telemetry after deployment

-To enable or disable telemetry after deployment, you need to have access to the privileged endpoint (PEP) which is exposed on the ERCS VMs.
+To enable or disable telemetry after deployment, you need access to the privileged endpoint (PEP) which is exposed on the ERCS VMs.

 1. To Enable: `Set-Telemetry -Enable`
 2. To Disable: `Set-Telemetry -Disable`